MontiCore/feature-diagram/README.md

 * `-s`,`--symboltable [<file>]`  Serializes and prints the symbol table to stdout and, optionally, to the specified output file

-For using the tool as Java API, it contains the following (static) methods:
+For using the tool as Java API, it contains the following methods:
 * `ASTFDCompilationUnit parse(String modelFile)` processes the model at the passed path and produces an AST
 * `IFeatureDiagramArtifactScope createSymbolTable(String modelFile, ModelPath mp)` parses the model at the passed path and instantiates the symbol table using passed modelpath entries for finding imported FDs